 For Mother’s Day, our children honored their mothers with a Saturday Mother’s Appreciation Luncheon.
 Children from kindergarten up each chose their mother, aunt, grandmother, or another special woman to invite to the luncheon.

 Kids made their invitations.
 Our kids actually grew plants in Sunday school, wrote the invitations on tongue depressors, and inserted them into each plant’s soil.
-They gave these fun invitations to their guests two weeks in advance.
+They gave these fun invitations to their guests in advance.

 In their classes, kids each made their own and their guest’s placemat.
 We had kids use special fabric crayons to make pictures on lightweight typing paper.
 Then we ironed the picture onto rectangles of pink cotton fabric.
 The paper pictures the children made served as their placemats, and the cloth ones were for their guests.
 Guests also took their placemats home as special gifts.